grokify/ringcentral-sdk-csharp-simple/docs/appendix/Build-SDK-Mac.md

 # Building the SDK (Mac)

-To build the SDK using Xamarin Studio on the Mac, follow these steps:
+To build the RingCentral SDK using Xamarin Studio on the Mac, follow these steps:

 ## Build Dependencies